adwaiy2912/Practice-React/README.md

 -  essentials: Contains essential React concepts and fundamentals.
 -  essentials-DeepDive: Goes deeper into advanced React topics and techniques.
--  essentials-Project: Includes a complete project focusing on applying learned concepts in a real-world scenario.
+-  essentials-Project: Created a tic-tac-toe game focusing on applying learned concepts in a real-world scenario.
 -  styling-components: Explores different methods and libraries for styling React components.

 ## About the Course